 DISCUSSION

 One of the main objectives of developing this protocol is to establish that it is well-suited for rheological characterization of GR mucus when very small sample volumes are available.
 We acknowledge that more samples from a school of silver carp are needed to fully characterize the rheological properties of the GR mucus and the data presented herein are not a generalization across the entire silver carp population.
-Our technique is justified because its efficacy with rheological characterization of small sample volumes and can be used in extended investigations with larger mucus sample volumes.
+Our technique is justified because of its efficacy with rheological characterization of small sample volumes and with extended investigations involving larger ensembles of mucus samples.

 The critical steps within the protocol are the preparation of mucus solutions of various concentrations, measurements and data acquisition using a rotational rheometer, and graphical representation and data analysis for physical insights.

-Physical insights into GR mucus data are drawn from graphical representations shown in Figure 3 and Figure 4, that are annotated with attributes of the expected material behavior.
-Zero-shear strain rate viscosity (ηo) values can be observed at low-shear strain rates where mobility of the material molecules dominates (Figure 3A and Figure 8A).
+Physical insights into GR mucus data are drawn from graphical representations shown in Figures 3 and 4, that are annotated with attributes of the expected material behavior.
+Zero-shear strain rate viscosity (ηo) values can be observed at low-shear strain rates where mobility of the material molecules dominates (Figures 3A and 8A).
 Infinite-shear strain viscosity (η∞) values in non-Newtonian fluids are orders of magnitudes lower than the zero-shear strain rate viscosity.
-These data can be noticed at high shear rates where there is little or no dependence on intermolecular interactions (Figure 3A and Figure 8A).
-For non-Newtonian fluids, apparent viscosities progressively decrease as the shear rates increase and attain a constant low value (Figure 3A and Figure 8A).
+These data can be noticed at high shear rates where there is little or no dependence on intermolecular interactions (Figures 3A and 8A).
+For non-Newtonian fluids, apparent viscosities progressively decrease as the shear rates increase and attain a constant low value (Figures 3A and 8A).
 Yielding behavior in the GR mucus under steady state measurements can be represented with slope as shown in Figure 3A and presented in Equation 1., where ηa represents the apparent viscosity, σy is the (constant) yield stress and γ is the shear strain rate.

 ηa= σyγ 1